Mullinavat: Amenities and economy

-There are two national (primary) schools serving the area: St. Beacon's National School and St. Colmcille's National School.
+There are two national (primary) schools serving the area: St. Beacon's National School in Mullinavat village and St. Colmcille's National School in Bigwood.
 The nearest secondary school is in Ballyhale.

-Public services include a health centre, credit union, post office, restaurant and a number of public houses.
+Amenities and businesses include a health centre, shop, restaurants, GAA grounds, and several public houses.
 There is also a Teagasc office in the area.

-Mulinavat is in an area of productive land, which is used for both agriculture and forestry.
-The main tillage crops include barley, oats, wheat, miscanthus and maize.
+Mulinavat is in an area of productive land, which is used for both agriculture and forestry..
+Dairy and cattle farming are most common.
+Milk is supplied to Tírlán in Belview, County Kilkenny.
+There is also some tillage, with some barley, wheat, oats and potatoes grown in the area.
 Production of sugar beet stopped with the closure of the Carlow sugar plant.
-Dairy farming is also important with most milk being supplied to Tirlán.
-There is also beef or livestock farming.

 Afforestation in the area has been undertaken by Coillte.
 Forestry has been important in Mullinavat since the 1960s, mainly conifer plantations.
 Government policy has also promoted the development of some deciduous woodlands.

 Demographics

 Between the 2002 census and 2016 census, the population of Mullinavat decreased from 309 to 233.
 As of the 2022 census, it had a population of 210.
 Of these, over 95% (200 people) were Irish citizens, 2% (5 people) were from the United Kingdom, with a small number (3 people) holding citizenship of other European countries.
 As of the 2022 census, nearly 91% of respondents indicated that they were Catholic, with 1% other religions and 8% either of no religion or no stated religion.